doctrine/phpcr-odm/README.md

 Jackalope with the Jackrabbit backend is the only PHPCR implementation that is enough feature complete for the PHPCR ODM.

+You will also need to check out [Jackalope Jackrabbit transport](http://github.com/jackalope/jackalope-jackrabbit) and the related dependencies.

 Follow [Running Jackrabbit Server](https://github.com/jackalope/jackalope/wiki/Running-a-jackrabbit-server) from the Jackalope wiki.

+### Install Doctrine DBAL

+Jackalope with the DBAL backend is partially working and can use any RDBMS support by Doctrine DBAL.

+You will also need to check out [Jackalope Doctrine DBAL transport](http://github.com/jackalope/jackalope-doctrine-dbal) and the related dependencies.

 ### Install Midgard2 PHPCR